Kerry urges Congress not to rush to renew Iran sanctions measure

-WASHINGTON (Reuters) - Secretary of State John Kerry urged Congress on Thursday not to rush to renew the Iran Sanctions Act (ISA), a broad U.S. law imposing sanctions over Iran’s nuclear and missile programs that expires at the end of the year.
+WASHINGTON, Feb 25 (Reuters) - U.S. Secretary of State John Kerry urged Congress on Thursday not to rush to renew the Iran Sanctions Act (ISA), a broad 2006 U.S. law that imposed sanctions over Iran’s nuclear and missile programs that expires at the end of the year.

 “I wouldn’t advise that for a number of reasons,” Kerry told the House of Representatives Foreign Affairs Committee at a hearing on the State Department’s budget.